How to Buy a House home

 Down Payment + Biggest Loan You Can Get = How Much Home You Can Afford

-We've left one thing out of our simple equation above -- closing costs.
+We've left one thing out of our simple equation above: closing costs.
 You'll need to either pay the closing costs from your savings (lowering the amount you have available for a down payment), or qualify for a loan that's a little larger than the house you want to buy, and have the closing costs added to the loan.
+But that's not important right now.

 Returning our focus to getting the biggest loan possible, here are the things that can get us a bigger loan: